Plumbing Fixture Installation McCormick, SC

 How much does fixture installation cost in McCormick, SC?

 Our fixture installation carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the fixture installation we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote fixture installation on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate fixture installation quote is written and good for 30 days.